scorelab/GSoC/GSoC-2019/Lakindu-Gunasekara-CLocal-Azure.md

 ### What left

-- Add more services to emulate
+- Add more services to emulate.
+- Add more features on Azure Search service.

 ### Reference